Operating Profit Margin Ratio

 Okay now let's consider this profit margin example so you can understand how to calculate operating margin in real life.

-In your investigation of Company EE as a potential investment, you’d like to figure out its operating profit margin ratio for the past year.
+In your investigation of Company EE as a potential investment, you’d like to figure out its operating profit ratio for the past year.

 After examining Company EE’s income statement and other financial reports, you compile the following information: